Resources for Employers & Advocates

 • completed a minimum of 10 hours of continuing education in the specialty of BMT.

-The BMTCN® Examination is offered at nearly 300 computer-based testing sites in North America.
+The BMTCN® Examination is offered at nearly 300 computer-based testing sites in North America and at selected international sites in June.
 Information about the BMTCN® Test is available at www.oncc.org.

 The Oncology Nursing Certification Corporation develops, administers and evaluates programs for certification in oncology nursing.
 The mission of ONCC is to promote health and safety by validating competence and ensuring life-long learning in oncology nursing and related specialties.